laidbackware/laidbackware.github.io/docs/app-platform/tanzu-supply-chains/supply-chain-architecture.md

 ## Inputs and Outputs

-See the [Component Architecture](./component-architecture.md) section for a detailed description.
+See the [Component Architecture doc](./component-architecture.md#inputs-and-outputs) for a detailed description.